 Treatment for ARFID

-Treatment for ARFID depends upon age and has several components
+Treatment for ARFID depends upon age.

 - Mental visualization, writing, and talking about feared foods.